Early release of superannuation: guidance for medical and dental practitioners and specialists

 Early release of superannuation for medical treatment

 We can consider applications to meet the cost of medical treatment that is not readily available through the public health system: for example, medical procedures, appointments or medication.
-Regulation 6.19A(3)(a) requires the applicant give us written statements from two registered medical practitioners, 1 must be a specialist, which certify that the medical treatment is necessary to:
+Regulation 6.19A(3)(a) requires the applicant give us written statements from 2 registered medical practitioners, 1 must be a specialist, which certify that the medical treatment is necessary to:

 - treat a life-threatening illness or injury

 - alleviate an acute or chronic mental disturbance

 Medical treatment includes dental treatment.
 In these cases, certification must be provided by either 2 dental practitioners, 1 must be a specialist, or a general practitioner (GP) and a dental specialist.